 - You will be interviewed about your child’s skills at home

-- When we finish, we are going to share some of the skills that we saw your child demonstrate
+- After we finish, we will share the skills we saw your child demonstrate

 - We can answer any additional questions you might have at the end of the session

-- If your child is age 3 or older and is eligible, we will then confirm a time to meet again to develop your child’s Individual Education Plan for preschool services
+- If your child is age 3 or older and is eligible, we will set up a meeting to develop your child’s Individual Education Plan for preschool services